Local bi-Lipschitz classification of semialgebraic surfaces: Abstract

 Does the bi-Lipschitz type of a map germ $f: (\R^n, 0) \to (\R^p, 0)$ determine the bi-Lipschitz type of the link of $f$ and of the double point set of $f$?
 Reciprocally, given a map germ $f: (\R^n, 0) \to (\R^p, 0)$, do the bi-Lipschitz types of the link of $f$ and of the double point set of $f$ determine the bi-Lipschitz type of the germ $f: (\R^n, 0) \to (\R^p, 0)$?

-We provide a positive answer to the first question in the case of a finitely determined map germ $f: (\R^n, 0) \to (\R^p, 0)$ where $2n-1 \leq p$ (Theorem \ref{necessarycondition}).
+We provide a positive answer to the first question in the case of a finitely determined map germ $f: (\R^n, 0) \to (\R^p, 0)$ where $p \geq 2n-1$ (Theorem \ref{necessarycondition}).

-With regard to the second question, for a finitely determined map germ $f : (\R^2,0) \to (\R^3,0),$ we show (Proposition \ref{demai}) that the bi-Lipschitz type of the link of $f$ and of the double point set of $f$ determine the bi-Lipschitz type of the image $X_f=f(U),$ where $U$ is a small neighbourhood of the origin in $\mathbb R^2.$ In the case of a finitely determined map germ $f: (\R^2, 0) \to (\R^3, 0)$ of corank 1 with homogeneous parametrization, the bi-Lipschitz type of the link of $f$ determines the bi-Lipschitz type of the map germ (Theorem \ref{theo_quasehomogeneo}).
-Finally, we discuss the bi-Lipschitz equivalence of homogeneous surfaces in $\R^3$ (Theorem \ref{Theorem_homogeneous}).
+With regard to the second question, for a finitely determined map germ $f : (\R^2,0) \to (\R^3,0),$ we show (Proposition \ref{demai}) that a complete set of invariants for the bi-Lipschitz classification of $X_f$ with respect to the inner metric is given by the link of $f$, the image of the double point set of $f$ and the polar curve of a generic projection into the plane.
+In particular, in the homogeneous parametrization case $f: (\R^2, 0) \to (\R^3, 0)$ of corank 1, we do not need the hypothesis on the equivalence of the image of the double point set (Theorem \ref{theo_quasehomogeneo}).